Rob Moose: Early life and education

 Moose was born in 1982.
 He was raised in Windsor, Connecticut and learned piano and violin at The Hartt School.
 He attended the Loomis Chaffee School through 10th grade, before moving with his family to Moorestown, New Jersey.
 He completed high school at Moorestown Friends School, graduating in 2000.
 Moose studied violin at the Manhattan School of Music in New York City.
 He began a master's program in American studies at Columbia University, but left to join Antony and the Johnsons on tour in 2005.

 Career

 Instrumentalist

-Moose met Sufjan Stevens in 2004 after being introduced to him by Shara Worden, who was then a member of Stevens' touring band.
+Moose met Sufjan Stevens in 2004 after being introduced to him by My Brightest Diamond's Shara Nova, who was then a member of Stevens' touring band.
 Moose made his first major contribution in 2005, playing violin on Stevens' album Illinois (2005).

 As a violinist, violist, guitarist, and mandolinist, Moose has performed on close to 500 albums, including albums by artists such as Gwen Stefani, Maren Morris, Rufus Wainwright, Alabama Shakes, John Legend, and Joshua Bell.
 He appeared on the Grammy Award-winning albums High Wide & Handsome: The Charlie Poole Project (2009) by Loudon Wainwright III and The Suburbs (2010) by Arcade Fire.
 In addition, he has contributed to Nico Muhly's score for Howards End (2017) and Nicholas Britell's scores for Free State of Jones (2016) and Battle of the Sexes (2017).